-Some the project titles were given to me by the clients while other titles were made up by me.
-Feel free to change your project title if a different one would be more appropriate.
-If you do change your project title (even slightly), inform me so that I can update the course web site.
+The current project titles were either created by your client or created by me in conjunction with your client.
+You are free to change your project title if you and your client now feel that a different one would be more appropriate.
+However, your project title must fit in the space provided using the given point size.
+Moreover, if you do change your project title (no matter how slightly), inform me so that I can update the course web site.

-Ask your corporate clients exactly how they would like the project title to appear with the restriction that it fit in the one line of space provided.
+Ask your corporate clients exactly how they would like the project title to appear with the restriction that it fit in the space provided using the given point size.